Adldap2/Adldap2/docs/models.md

 }
 ```

-To rename a users DN, just pass in their new relative distinguished name in the `rename()` method:
+To rename a users DN, just pass in their new relative distinguished name in the `rename($newRdn)` method:

 ```php
 $newRdn = 'cn=New Name';